mimani/mongoose-diff-history/README.md

 # mongoose-diff-history

-This Library will store all the differences one collection goes through in it's lifecycle.
+Store all the differences any collection goes through it's lifecycle.

-We will store diff of an object when it changes.

-We will store a version along with the diff, this feature will be configurable.
+## Installation
+Use `npm`: `npm install mongoose-diff-history`

+## Operation
+Each update will create a history record with jsonDiff of the change.
+This helps in tracking all the changes happened to an object from the beginning.

-Folowing will be the structure of the diff object being saved:
+Folowing will be the structure of the diff history being saved:

 diff Collection schema: